 By clicking on the park pages below, you will find information on parking, mobility, transit and washrooms.

-This year we are offering a blind and low vision friendly event on Saturday August 12th at Pandora Park.
+This year we are offering a blind and low vision friendly event on Friday August 9th 6PM at Dude Chilling Park.
 At Vines, blind and low vision friendly means that 90% or more of our performances are music or spoken word with no visual elements to describe.
 The MC will provide relevant visual descriptions of our location and performers.
 Our staff has been trained on guiding and is ready to assist you.

 If you need assistance getting to the parks, performance area, or anything else, please contact Marcelo at marcelo@vinesartfestival.com to request it.

 A few of our staff have foundational knowledge of ASL and Deaf culture.
-All staff and volunteers are ready to communicate through writing if needed.
+Staff and volunteers are ready to communicate through writing if needed.

 Feel free to get up, move, make noise, and walk around at every Vines event.
 Our staff and volunteers will not ask you to be still or quiet.
 We are unable to control environmental stimulation due to the outdoor, public settings of the festival.
 We will have foam ear plugs available at the Info Booth if you need them.